T.O.N.Y. (Top of New York)

 "T.O.N.Y.
 (Top of New York)" is the second single from Capone-N-Noreaga's debut album The War Report.
 It was released on February 11, 1997.
 The song features Tragedy Khadafi.
-The song became a critical and commercial success peaking at number 56 on the Hot R&B/Hip-Hop Singles & Tracks and number 16 on the Hot Rap Singles.
+The song became a critical and commercial success peaking at number 56 on the Hot R&B/Hip-Hop Singles & Tracks chart and number 16 on the Hot Rap Singles chart.
 The song samples "Speak Her Name" by Walter Jackson.

 Music video

 A music video was released for this song directed by Nick Quested.
 The music video sees Noreaga and Tragedy rescuing Capone from being sentenced in court.